Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/harbor-master-init.md

 Replace *your_password* with the password that you created for the **postgres** user.

+> If you are using a Mac, your password is **devpassword**

 ```sh
 dotnet user-secrets init
 dotnet user-secrets set 'HarborMasterConnectionString' 'Host=localhost;Port=5432;Username=postgres;Password=your_password;Database=harbormaster'
 ```

-If you are using .NET version 9, you need the following secret format.
+You should have .NET version 8 on your machine, but if you are using .NET version 9 instead, you need the following secret format.

 ```sh
 dotnet user-secrets init